SpectraLDS: Provable Distillation for Linear Dynamical Systems: Related Work

 \section{Related Work}

 State-space models have long been a cornerstone of control theory and signal processing.
-The simplest variants, linear dynamical systems, provide a succinct way to capture temporal dependencies via a hidden state propagated in constant time.
-Classical methods include the Kalman filter \cite{kalman1960new}, which remain widely used due to its robust theoretical properties and computational efficiency.
+The simplest variants, linear dynamical systems, provide a succinct way to capture temporal dependencies via a hidden state that evolves with linear transitions.
+Classical methods include the Kalman filter \cite{kalman1960new}, which remains widely used due to its robust theoretical properties and computational efficiency.

 In recent years, a new wave of SSMs have emerged as efficient alternatives to attention-based methods for long-sequence tasks, promising sub-quadratic or even near-linear complexity without compromising expressive power.
 Models like S4 \cite{gu2022efficientlymodelinglongsequences} and its diagonal variants \cite{gu2022parameterizationinitializationdiagonalstate} exploit structured state matrices to learn long-range dependencies, while works such as Hyena, Mega, and Mamba \cite{poli2023hyena, ma2023megamovingaverageequipped, gu2024mamba} incorporate gating or convolution-based parameterizations to compete against (and sometimes outperform) transformers in language modeling, time-series analysis, and other long-context applications.
 Their growing popularity and the challenges of training SSMs underscore the need for methods with greater training robustness, efficiency, and performance guarantees.
 The Spectral Transform Unit (STU) \cite{agarwal2024spectralstatespacemodels} lies squarely in this tradition, offering a powerful convex relaxation for training LDS-like systems that achieves impressive empirical results on long-context tasks.
 Our work builds directly on this line of research, introducing the first method to distill a learned STU layer into an explicit LDS with provable guarantees, thereby unifying the convex training advantages of spectral filtering with the real-time inference benefits of a recurrent LDS.